David Archuleta: Early life

 Archuleta was born on December 28, 1990, in Miami, Florida, to Guadalupe Mayorga, a salsa singer and dancer, and Jeff Archuleta, a jazz musician.
 His mother is from Honduras and his father is of Spanish, Danish, Irish, and German descent.
 Archuleta has stated that his surname is of Basque origin.
 He speaks fluent Spanish and has four siblings.
 His family moved to the Salt Lake City suburb of Sandy, Utah, when he was six years old.

 Archuleta began singing at the age of six, inspired by a Les Misérables video.
 "That musical is what started all of this", he said.
 He started performing publicly at the age of 10 when he participated in the Utah Talent Competition, singing "I Will Always Love You" by Dolly Parton; he won the Child Division.
 He attended Murray High School before appearing on American Idol.

 Archuleta was a member of the Boy Scouts of America and completed the final requirements to achieve the rank of Eagle Scout in 2008, three days shy of his 18th birthday, while competing in American Idol; he did not formally receive the rank until two years later.

-When Archuleta was 21, he volunteered for two years as a full-time missionary for the LDS Church and was assigned to serve in Chile.

 He is a graduate of Barbizon Modeling and Acting School in Salt Lake City.